Bowel surgery

-There are lots of types of bowel surgery.
-This information is about surgery to remove all or part of your large bowel (colon).
-This is called a bowel resection.
-You might need this type of surgery if you have a bowel condition such as bowel cancer, diverticular disease, Crohn’s disease or ulcerative colitis.
+There are different types of bowel surgery.
+This information is about surgery to remove all or part of your large bowel (colon), which is called a bowel resection.
+This type of surgery is commonly used to treat bowel cancer.
+You may also need it to treat conditions like Crohn’s disease, ulcerative colitis or diverticular disease.

 About bowel surgery